spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### SchemaDatabase

-The SchemaDatabase is a `uasset` file (named `schemadatabase.uasset`) that contains information about UObjects and associated [schema]({{urlRoot}}/content/spatialos-concepts/schema-and-snapshots#schema) in your project.
+The SchemaDatabase is a `uasset` file (named `SchemaDatabase.uasset`) that contains information about UObjects and associated [schema]({{urlRoot}}/content/spatialos-concepts/schema-and-snapshots#schema) in your project.
 Information is automatically added to the `SchemaDatabase` by the GDK whenever you generate schema.
-It is an auto-generated file which you cannot manually edit.
+It is a generated file which you cannot manually edit.

 ### Schema generation
 A SpatialOS GDK for Unreal toolbar command (within the Unreal Editor) which takes a set of Unreal classes and generates SpatialOS [schema](#schema) that enables automatic communication between Unreal and SpatialOS.